sriram-711/c-programming-practice-questions/README.md

 typedef for readability

-volatile keyword (important for hardware registers)
+volatile keyword (important for hardware registers)✅

 6️⃣ Enums and Macros